SWRdata/components/README.md

 },
 ```

 Therefore, the authentication configuration inside the [`.npmrc` config file](components/.npmrc) is required.
-The NPM access token is defined as a GitHub repository secret.
+The `NPM_TOKEN` is filled from the GitHub repository secret.

 ### How to use the released package